OpenEvalProject/evals/manuscripts/elife-85011/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/85011/elife-85011-fig4-v2.jpg)

-**Figure 4.:** 2* nicotinic receptors diminishes motivation to work in the operant task.(a) Placement of infusion cannula tips (circles) in NAc Core, based on postmortem histology. (b).
+**Figure 4.:** (a) Placement of infusion cannula tips (circles) in NAc Core, based on postmortem histology. (b).
 The number of trials completed during a 2 hr Bandit session compared to the veh session.
 F(3,36) = 24.64, p<7.6 × 10–9.
 Rats treated with DHβE-30 µg and FLU completed fewer trials compared to the vehicle session (p<0.013, p<1 × 10–9, respectively).
 DHβE-15µg treatment caused a trend toward fewer completed trials (p=0.074) (c).
 Cumulative distribution of long latencies (latency >1 s) for different treatment conditions, binned at 250 ms. Filled circles denote statistical differences from the Vehicle condition (p<0.01). (d) The hazard rate of long latencies for different condition treatments demonstrates that blocking nicotinic transmission decreases the likelihood of a self-initiated approach (between 1 and 2 s from light-on) in a dose-dependent manner.
 Filled circles denote statistical differences from the veh condition (p<0.01).

 ## Discussion